cote-elephant/cote-elephant/README.md

 ---

 ### template--
-some template to be re-used
+DRY.

 ---

 ### notes--
-some words about something
+some words about something.